A man at the helm of the Cummins Engine Company helped to transform Columbus, Indiana, into an architectural showplace.

 Stay At Ceraland, Take A Cummins Tour

-FMCA members who will be meeting RV friends in Indianapolis this July for FMCA’s 96th International Convention may want to consider staying at CERAland (pronounced “sarah-land”) in Columbus before or after the event.
+Lastly, FMCA members who will be meeting RV friends in Indianapolis this July for FMCA’s 96th International Convention may want to consider staying at CERAland (pronounced “sarah-land”) in Columbus before or after the event.
 CERAland opened in 1963 as a park for the Cummins Employees Recreation Association.
-It was affiliated with Cummins Inc. until a few years ago; a nonprofit organization now manages it.
+So, it was affiliated with Cummins Inc. until a few years ago; a nonprofit organization now manages it.

 Regardless of CERAland’s current affiliation, RVers who stay at this huge campground can schedule a tour of one of the Cummins area plants.
 The marketing and events coordinator at CERA Park & Campground, Darla Cox, can assist you in setting up free tours.